alexdong/consilio/README.md

 Next step:
 * `cons` again to start the first round of discussions.
-* `cons perspectives edit` to edit the perspectives file.
+* `cons perspectives -e` to edit the perspectives file.
 * `cons edit` to edit the discussion file if you want to add more context or clarifications.
-* `cons perspectives refresh` to generate a new set of perspectives based on the topic.
+* `cons perspectives` to generate a new set of perspectives based on the topic.

 $ cons